 - Anterior and posterior caecal arteries to the caecum.

 - Appendicular artery to the appendix.

 - Ileal branch to the terminal part of the ileum.

-Jejunal And Ileal Branches
+Jejunal and Ileal Branches

 These branches, about 12-15 in number originate from the convex left side of the superior mesenteric artery.
 They pass between the 2 layers of the mesentery of small intestine.
 They branch and anastomose with every other to create a series of arterial arcades from which additional branches originate and create the 2nd, third, and even fifth grades of arterial arcades.

 The number of these arcades rises from the jejunum to ileum.
-Eventually the straight branches referred to as vasa recta originate from these arcades which pass on each side of the small intestine to provide it.
+Eventually the straight branches referred to as vasa recta originate from these arcades which pass on each side of the small intestine to supply it.
 The vasa recta are longer and not as numerous in the jejunum than in the ileum.

-The superior mesenteric artery is the artery of the midgut, thus it provides all the derivatives of the midgut, viz., lower half of the duodenum (below the opening of hepatopancreatic duct), jejunum and ileum, caecum and appendix, ascending colon and right 2-third of the transverse colon, and lower half of the head of pancreas.
+The superior mesenteric artery is the artery of the midgut, thus it supplies all the derivatives of the midgut, viz., lower half of the duodenum (below the opening of hepatopancreatic duct), jejunum and ileum, caecum and appendix, ascending colon and right 2-third of the transverse colon, and lower half of the head of pancreas.